 Irving also has an uncanny way of finding the absurd in any situation – no matter how ordinary – and this book is no exception.
 This makes his ideas seem so much more realistic since we’ve all heard the old adage that “life is stranger than fiction.”
 Irving lets us experience the weird and unusual as if it was normal.
 He makes us laugh at what seems strange, while pulling us closer and closer to the truth in human nature.
 This is how he can make us laugh, and yes, even cry.

 Because there are so many reviews of this book, I feel at a loss to add anything more to them.
 Let me simply reiterate that few books have ever touched my heart as much as this one.
 Finally, I must add that after reading many of John Irving’s books (and noting that his later works were increasingly inferior to this one); I can safely say that this book was and always will be his masterpiece.
 Read it, and you’ll understand why it deserves a full five stars out of five.

-“A Prayer for Owen Meany” by John Irving is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“A Prayer for Owen Meany” by John Irving is available (via these affiliate links) from Amazon, Foyles, Waterstones, WHSmith, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 (This is a version of a review that originally appeared on the now defunct website Dooyoo under my username TheChocolateLady.)